atanughosh01/Leetcode-grinder/README.md

 # Leetcode-grinder
-Original Solutions of LeetCode and GeeksForGeeks algorithmic problems
+Solutions of LeetCode and GeeksForGeeks algorithmic problems